-As of August 30, 2021, City departments are in the process of developing specific plans to implement the programs approved in the City's plans for CSLFRF funds, including identifying evidence-based interventions.
+City departments are in the process of developing specific plans to implement the programs approved in the City's plans for CSLFRF funds, including identifying evidence-based interventions.
 One example of an area where the City is leveraging an established body of research is around strategies to address homelessness.
 The City plans to invest \$8.65 million to address homelessness, including supporting the development of a purpose-built homeless shelter and supporting services providers who work with this population.
 Per the U.S Interagency Council on Homelessness, supportive housing is an evidence-based approach to resolving homelessness, increasing housing stability, and improving health.
 By investing in purpose built shelters and supportive services, the City's investments will be aligned with this evidence base.
-For the risk communication and community engagement project the funds are being used for evidence-based risk communication and community engagement strategies as supported in Communicating risk in public health emergencies: A WHO guideline for emergency risk communication (ERC) policy and practice.
+For the risk communication and community engagement strategies as supported in Communicating risk in public health emergencies: A WHO guideline for emergency risk communication (ERC) policy and practice.